-Students are encouraged to consult the campus Student Services Office if they plan to repeat a course, especially if they are receiving Veterans Administration or Social Security benefits.
 Degree-seeking freshman or sophomore students may earn advanced standing credit for specific UW Colleges courses.
-The courses to which this applies are determined by the academic departments and are described in the three sections that follow (Advanced Placement, College Level Examination Program, and additional academic discipline offerings).
-In some cases, standard examinations such as the College Level Examination Program (CLEP) or the College Board Advanced Placement Examination (AP) are used.
+The courses to which this applies are determined by the academic departments and are described in the three sections that follow (Advanced Placement, College Level Examination Program, and Academic Discipline Additional Offerings).
+In some cases, standard examinations such as the College Level Examination Program (CLEP) or the College Board Advanced Placement (AP) Examination are used.
 Advanced standing credits will be recorded on the student's transcript as such and grades will not be assigned to those courses.
 Additional information on earning advanced standing credits is available in the campus Student Services Office.

 1. Advanced Placement

-The UW Colleges accepts for degree credit all successfully completed College Board Advanced Placement Examination (AP) scores of three, four or five.
-See the Academic Discipline Additional Offerings section for the specific UW Colleges credit that is awarded for each of the AP exams.
+The UW Colleges accepts for degree credit all successfully completed College Board Advanced Placement (AP) Examination scores of three, four or five.
+See the Academic Discipline Additional Offerings section (pp 30-32) for the specific UW Colleges credit that is awarded for each of the AP exams.

 2. College Level Examination Program

 Degree-seeking students may earn degree credits by taking the College Level Examination Program (CLEP) General Examinations.
 These tests must be taken before completing the first 16 college credits.
 Credit may be earned for the CLEP General Examination sections in Humanities, Social Sciences and/or Natural Sciences.
 Minimum scores to earn credits are as follows:

 - Humanities-57, 4 cr.

-- Social sciences-57, 4 cr.
+- Social Sciences-57, 4 cr.

 - Natural Sciences-57, 4 cr.